mecRobLabUniud/franka_emika_ws/README.md

 # Franka Emika workspace

-This workspace contains all the packages used for test and simulations regarding Franka Emika Panda Robot
+This workspace contains all the packages used for test and simulations regarding Franka Emika Panda Robot.

 # Instructions to get ready with collision avoidance demos